“Take a little time to make ordinary things extraordinary.”

 Ten Tips for Simple Menu Planning in the Summer Months

 1. Take the time to meal plan for all three meals.
 It isn't necessary but it does help me to plan my grocery list and it is so nice to just look at the menu plan before bed to see what is on the plan for the next day.

 2. Have the same menu plan each week for breakfast meals.
-Pick 4-5 (or less) breakfast meals your family loves and just rotate them throughout the week.
+Pick 2-3 breakfast meals your family loves and just rotate them throughout the week.
 (See Simple & Healthy Breakfast Ideas)

 3. Make sure you work in leftovers for lunch.
 You can cook a little extra for dinner to make sure you have leftovers for lunch.
-Otherwise use the same strategy you did for breakfast.
-Make a list of 4-5 lunch options that your family loves and just rotate those thought the week.
+Otherwise, use the same strategy you did for breakfast.
+Make a list of 4-5 lunch options that your family loves and just rotate those throughout the week.
 (See Simple & Healthy Lunch Ideas)

 4. Make sure to meal plan and shop on a day that works best for your schedule.
 I meal plan weekly on Sunday nights and shop on Monday mornings.
 You may be a biweekly planner or monthly.
 Just make sure it works well with your family calendar.